 Once this distinction becomes clear, frustration stops functioning as an accusation and begins to function as information.
 It signals that the strategy being used is no longer aligned with the outcome being sought.

 When success fails emotionally, people rarely abandon it.
-They intensify it.
+Instead, they intensify it.

 The reasoning is understandable.
 If relief did not arrive, perhaps the goal was insufficiently ambitious.
 If safety still feels unstable, greater scale might finally secure it.
 If worth remains unsettled, broader recognition could resolve the question.